bsutton/sounds/README.md

 The OSs' media player has three buttons, skip forward, skip backwards and pause.
 By default the skip buttons are disabled and the pause button enabled.

-You can modify the the state of these buttons with the `SoundPlaye.withUI` constructor.
+You can modify the the state of these buttons with the `SoundPlayer.withUI` constructor.

 ```dart
 var player = SoundPlayer.withUI(canPause:true, canSkipBackward:false